 Students are eligible to sit for the NCLEX exam once they have completed the entire program and grades are conferred.

 We have over 150 clinical affiliates across the Chicagoland area.
 Clinical sites correspond to the nursing specialty per term.
 You will be given 2-3 options at the time of course registration.

 For Lincoln Park cohort students, a CTA pass providing access to trains and buses across the city is included in the quarterly fees.
 Parking for the Lincoln Park campus is available for an additional cost.
-We strongly recommend that students at the Rosalind Franklin location have access to a car.
-Parking is free at RFUMS.
-Public transportation does not necessarily reach every clinical site thus students can carpool or utilize other rideshare options to get to various clinical sites.
+Most clinical sites are easily accessible via public transportation.
+If driving is necessary, students typically carpool.

 Limited internal funding is available through the School Of Nursing.
 Please review our website for more detailed information regarding financial aid and scholarship opportunities.

 There are four Graduate Assistantship positions available.
 You must have completed the first quarter of the program to be eligible to apply.
 The Graduate Assistantship positions include a quarterly stipend coupled with one course per term tuition waiver.
 GA positions are not guaranteed and become available as the current student holding the position transitions out.